Collection Tools

 All delinquent arrears are reported to the Internal Revenue Service (IRS) and the Franchise Tax Board (FTB).
 These agencies intercept federal and state income tax refunds and send the intercepted refunds to the State Disbursement Unit.

 A Notice of Support Judgment (lien) will be placed in any county in which property may be owned.
-Once the lien is filed, any property cannot be sold or refinanced unless the arrears are paid in full, or other arrangements are made with the department.
+Once the lien is filed, property cannot be sold or refinanced unless the arrears are paid in full, or other arrangements are made with the department.

 The department can file a Writ of Execution with the court, which directs a person or entity holding personal property, bank accounts or other assets owned in whole or in part by the paying parent to turn over those assets to pay arrears owed.